EXOLAB-Intention/EXOLAB-Server/README.md

    `Remote-SSH: Connect to Host... → server1-admin`
    `(Password is 1234)`

+7. Select "Linux".
-7. Once connected, VSCode will open a remote workspace on the server.
+8. Once connected, VSCode will open a remote workspace on the server.

 ---